panoptic-labs/docs/docs/roadmap.md

 # Panoptic’s V1 Roadmap
 As we near the end of the roadmap for releasing Panoptic V1 to mainnet in the fall of this year, we wanted to highlight a few key moments.

-As a reminder, this roadmap is a live document: We will make adjustments to months that are currently further in the future as we later gain clarity regarding the tasks required to attain each milestone.
+As a reminder, this roadmap is a live document.
+We will make adjustments as we attain each milestone.

 <DownloadButton imageUrl="https://raw.githubusercontent.com/panoptic-labs/docs/main/static/img/Roadmap.png" fileName="Panoptic_Roadmap_2023" />